-Key or Indicator Description (see Figure 3) TONE/PULSE The TONE/PULSE key is used to switch between tone and pulse dialing.
-The TONE/PULSE key is only active when the test set is off-hook.
+Key or Indicator Description (refer to Figure 3) STORE/PROG The STORE/PROG key is used for storing speed dialing numbers and for programming special test set functions.
+TONE/PULSE key The TONE/PULSE key switches the test set between tone and pulse dialing.
+The TONE/PULSE key is active only when the test set is off-hook.
 Any time the test set goes off-hook, it is automatically set to tone dialing.
-Once off-hook, pressing the TONE/PULSE key will change the dialing mode to pulse dialing.
+Once off-hook, pressing the TONE/PULSE key changes the dialing mode to pulse dialing.
 Pressing the key again will switch back to tone dialing.
-TEST The TEST key is used to perform two tests.
-One test is performed when the test set is on-hook and the other test when the test set is off-hook.
-The results of the tests are meaningful only if the unit's test leads are connected to Tip and Ring of a subscriber line.
-When the test set is on-hook, pressing the TEST key causes one of the tests to be executed.
-The test set measures the dc voltage across Tip and Ring and then displays, by LED, whether the voltage is high, low, or normal.
-The test is designed to indicate dc voltage on the line under test (see "HI/LO Voltage LEDs" for a description of the indications).
-For example, the user runs the test, expecting a normal battery voltage of -48 Vdc on a particular line, instead, the amber LED flashes indicating the dc voltage is lower than a normal CO battery.
-This tells the user that they may be connected to the wrong pair and should further investigate why the battery on the line under tests is not normal.
+TEST key The TEST key performs three different tests.
+Two of the tests are performed when the test set is on-hook and one of the tests is performed when the test set is off-hook.
+The test results are meaningful only if the unit's test leads are connected to tip and ring of a subscriber line.
+When the test set is on-hook, pressing the TEST key causes two tests to be executed.
+Both tests are performed simultaneously.
+When the TEST key is pressed, the test set searches for data on the telephone line.
+If the test set detects data, the data-detect alarm sounds for about 5 seconds letting you know there is data on the line.
+If there is no data, the test set sounds a brief confirmation tone indicating the test was run and no data was detected.
+Simultaneously, the test set measures the dc voltage across Tip and Ring and displays, by LED, whether the voltage is high, low or normal.
+The indications provided by this test are described under "HI/LO Voltage LEDs".
+The purpose of the test is to indicate the approximate dc voltage on the line.
+For example, the user runs the test, expecting a normal battery feed of -48 Vdc on a line; instead, the amber LED flashes indicating the dc voltage is lower than a normal CO battery.
+This indicates the test set may be connected to the wrong pair, or there may be a problem with the line.
 The POL LEDs double as low loop current indicators.
 When off-hook and the TEST key is pressed, if the current reading is below 23 mA, the LED corresponding to the line polarity will flash for 5 seconds.
 If the loop current is normal, the LED will light solid.
 Low loop current may indicate a problem on the line.
-Light Emitting Diodes (LEDs) All LEDs are located on the keypad inside the recessed area.
+Light Emitting Diodes (LEDs) All LED indicators are located on the keypad inside the recessed area.
 MUTE LED The MUTE LED flashes when the mute function is activated.
-LO BATT (Low Battery) LED The LO BATT LED flashes when the 9 V battery is nearly discharged.
-The low battery LED is active only in operating modes that use the battery.
-POL LED Notes The TS42DLX Deluxe Test Set is not polarity sensitive, and will function in either polarity.
-The POL LEDs will not light if the test set is on-hook or when the speaker is on.
-When the test set is off-hook, one of the two Polarity (POL) LEDs will illuminate automatically to indicate the dc polarity of the line.
-The green POL LED will light if the red test lead is connected to the Ring (negative) side of the line and the black test lead is connected to the Tip (positive) side of the line.
-The red POL LED will light if the test leads are reversed; that is, with the red test lead connected to the Tip (positive) side and with the black test lead connected to the Ring (negative) side.
-LO mA LED.
-The POL LEDs double as low loop current indicators.
-When off-hook and the TEST key is pressed, if the current reading is below 23 mA, the LED corresponding to the line polarity will flash for 5 seconds.
-If the loop current is normal, the LED will light solid.
-Low loop current may indicate a problem on the line.
-Electronic Ringer The electronic ringer is enabled while the test set is on-hook.
+LO BATT (low battery) LED The LO BATT LED flashes when the 9 V battery is nearly discharged.
+The LED is active only in operating modes that use the battery.